domtunstill/robotic-vacuum/README.md

 # Robotic-vacuum

 Robotic-vacuum is a Javascript library that allows a user to provide input instructions for a robotic cleaner which include room size, cleaner start-point, locations of dirt patches and movement instructions.
-The library uses this and returns information on how many dirt patches have been cleaned up as well as the final location of the hoover.
+The library returns information about the cleanup including: how many dirt patches have been cleaned up as well as the final location of the hoover.

 ## Specification